Skip to main content

 • Which bus lines stop near City of Petersburg?

-These bus lines stop near City of Petersburg: ETTRICK - VIRGINIA STATE - AMTRAK, GREYHOUND US0670.
+These bus lines stop near City of Petersburg: ETTRICK/MALL PLAZA/VSU/AMTRAK, RICHMOND EXPRESS.

 • Which train line stops near City of Petersburg?

-• What’s the nearest bus stop to City of Petersburg?
+• What’s the nearest bus station to City of Petersburg?

-The nearest bus stop to City of Petersburg is Union Street.
-It’s a 1 min walk away.
+The nearest bus station to City of Petersburg is West Tabb Street And Union Street City Hall.
+It’s a 2 min walk away.

 • What time is the first train to City of Petersburg?